 Add these 6 concerns with poverty then we have devastation as a country.
 We all need to let it be know that this is no longer acceptable and this has to stop immediately.
 Our children’s well being depends on it!

-Please leave a comment of what you think needs to be done to stop this.
+Please leave a comment of what you think needs to be done to stop this and please share.